IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_custom_role.rst

 Parameters
 ----------

-  display_name (True, str, None)
+  actions (True, list, None)
-    (Required for new resource) Display Name of the Custom Role
+    (Required for new resource) The actions of the role

+  resource_name (False, str, None)
+    The name of the resource

+  resource_crn (False, str, None)
+    The crn of the resource

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   description (False, str, None)